My Supposed Amish Life

 Marianne Dalton

-Although I have worked as a fine artist in painting for much of my creative life, my main inspired focus is photography.
-I am also a published author of several short stories.
-I think of myself as an ex-city dweller gone feral as I spend a great deal of time trekking the woods in and around my home in rural upstate New York.
+A fine artist in painting for much of my creative life, my inspired focus in recent years is writing and fine art photography.
+I describe myself as an ex-city-dweller gone feral as I spend a great deal of time trekking the landscape in and around my rural home in upstate New York.
+I am a published author of several creative nonfiction stories.
+In addition, my fine art photography is published in numerous literary journals.
+Please visit my website for more information.